-Next drill two pocket holes on each end of the board.
+Next, drill two pocket holes on each end of the board.
 The pocket holes will be arranged facing up; they will be covered by the cushion.
 If the boards have any defects or flaws, pick the less attractive side to drill the pocket holes.

 Step 8 – Attach Cushion Support boards to Rocker Boards

 Now it’s time to attach the cushion support boards to the rocker boards.
 Start by attaching the first board in the center of the rocker.
-Then from that centerboard work your way to the left and the right.
+Then from that centerboard, work your way to the left and the right.

 The template you printed in step 1 has a mark for the center of the rocker board.
 Transfer that mark on the board.
 Then find and mark the center of one of the cushion support boards.
 Apply wood glue to the end of the boards and attach it to the rocker board with 1 ¼” pocket hole screws.
-Make sure that the marks are aligned and the pocket holes are facing the cushion.
+Make sure the marks are aligned and the pocket holes face the cushion.

 Take a ¾” scrap board and use it as a spacer to place between the boards when attaching the remaining cushion support boards.

 Once all of the boards are attached to one side of the rocker board, attach the other rocker with wood glue and 1 ¼” pocket hole screws.
 You might need some help to hold the rocker board while you’re aligning and attaching the support boards.